axeloz/filesharing/readme.md

 | `UPLOAD_LIMIT_IPS` | (*optional*) a comma separated list of IPs from which you may upload files.
 Different formats are supported : Full IP address (192.168.10.2), Wildcard format (192.168.10.*), CIDR Format (192.168.10/24 or 1.2.3.4/255.255.255.0) or Start-end IP (192.168.10.0-192.168.10.10).
 When missing, filtering is disabled. |
 | `APP_NAME`    | the title of the application |

+## Authentication

+You may provide a list of IPs to limit access to the upload feature.
+Or you can create users with login/password credentials.
+You can also **mix the two methods**.

+>
+> Warning: if your leave the `UPLOAD_LIMIT_IPS` empty and you don't create users, the upload will be publicly accessible
+>

+## Known issues

+If you are using Nginx, you might be required to do additional setup in order to increase the upload max size.
+Check the Nginx's documentation for `client_max_body_size`.

 ## Development

 If your want to modify the sources, you can use the Laravel Mix features: